Store is now closed for Christmas Holidays

 Applications:

 Vegetable Glycerine / glycerol / glycerin is used in many cosmetic and personal care preparations.
-It improves smoothness and acts as a lubricant and humactant (moisturiser).
+It improves smoothness and acts as a lubricant and humectant (moisturiser).
 It is used in soaps, creams, hair products, sprays and in water based personal lubricants.

 Glycerine soaps have become very popular with more and more people making their own.
 Apart from being relatively easy to make they allow makers to tailor the soap using their own additives, fragrances, essential oils, botanicals etc. Glycerine soap is excellent for those with sensitive skin and a great moisturiser.